 Very-long-chain-acyl-CoA-dehydrogenase deficiency (VLCAD)

-Fatty acid oxidation disorder, metabolic disease
+Fatty acid oxidation disorder, a metabolic disease

 1:75 562